Foreign relations of Bhutan: Israel

 Bhutan and Israel established formal diplomatic relations in 2020, with the key areas of cooperation being economic, technological and agricultural development.

+Myanmar

+Both countries are a member of BIMSTEC and SASEC.
+Diplomatic relations were formally established on February 1, 2012.

 Nepal

 Nepal and Bhutan established relations in 1983.
 However, since 1992, relations with Nepal have been tense due to the repatriation of refugees from Bhutan.

 Philippines

-The Philippines and Bhutan have no formal relations yet.
+The Philippines and Bhutan formally established diplomatic relations on 6 October 2025.
 The Philippines has an embassy in New Delhi, India as representative to dialogues with Bhutan.
 Numerous senators and high-profile personalities from the Philippines have visited Bhutan and have been pushing for the Gross National Happiness to also be applied in the Philippines, citing its effectiveness and efficiency in nation-building, environmental and cultural conservation, and human rights upholding.
-Filipino senator Loren Legarda, a United Nations Global Champion for Resilience, has been pushing for greater diplomatic relations between the two countries.
+Filipina senator Loren Legarda, a United Nations Global Champion for Resilience, has been pushing for greater diplomatic relations between the two countries.
 In September 2014, the Prime Minister of Bhutan visited the Philippines and the Asian Development Bank headquarters in Manila.
 In 2018, the Philippines sent its engineers to Bhutan's capital in a bid to develop Bhutan's space program that will be launched in May.